 The Credit Facility requires us to comply with certain financial covenants, the terms of which are defined therein.
 Specifically, we must not permit, on a quarterly basis, our ratio of consolidated EBITDA to consolidated interest expense as defined (Minimum Interest Coverage Ratio), to fall below 3.00:1 or our ratio of consolidated funded debt to consolidated EBITDA, as defined (Maximum Consolidated Leverage Ratio), to exceed 3.25:1.
 The Maximum Consolidated Leverage Ratio is the ratio of consolidated EBITDA to consolidated interest expense, in each case for the previous four consecutive fiscal quarters.
 EBITDA is defined by the indenture to include proforma EBITDA of acquisitions and to exclude certain items such as goodwill and intangible asset impairments and certain other non-cash charges and non-recurring items.
-Subject to our compliance with the covenant requirements, the amount available under the Credit Facility is a function of: (1) our trailing twelve month EBITDA; (2) the Minimum Interest Coverage Ratio and Maximum Consolidated Leverage Ratio allowed under the Credit Facility; and (3) the aggregate amount of our outstanding debt and letters of credit.
+Subject to our compliance with the covenant requirements, the amount available under the Credit Facility; and (3) the aggregate amount of our outstanding debt and letters of credit.
 As of October 31, 2014, we were in compliance with the financial covenants set forth in the Credit Facility.

 As of October 31, 2014, the amount available to us for use under the Credit Facility was limited to \$140.7 million and we had outstanding letters of credit of \$6.1 million.
 For the year ended October 31, 2014, we did not borrow any amounts under the Credit Facility, and thus had no outstanding borrowings at October 31, 2014.
 Our borrowing rate under the Credit Facility was 3.25% and 1.20% for the swing line sub facility and the revolver, respectively, at October 31, 2014.
 As of October 31, 2013, the amount available to us for use under the Credit Facility was limited to \$139.0 million and we had outstanding letters of credit of \$6.2 million.
 For the period from January 28, 2013 through October 31, 2013, we borrowed and repaid \$23.5 million under the Credit Facility, and thus had no outstanding borrowings at October 31, 2013.
 The weighted average interest rate for the period from January 28, 2013 through October 31, 2013 was 1.33%.
+Our borrowing rate under the Credit Facility was 3.25% and 1.20% for the swing line sub facility and the revolver, respectively, at October 31, 2013 as 1.33%.
 Our borrowing rate under the Credit Facility was 3.25% and 1.20% for the swing line sub facility and the revolver, respectively, at October 31, 2013.